davidaustinm/prefigure/README.md

 You may author and compile PreFigure diagrams in either of two environments:

 1. PreFigure is available in a [GitHub Codespace](https://github.com/davidaustinm/prefigure-codespace).
 This is a free, cloud-based platform that takes care of all the installation details and creates a fully configured working environment.
 Follow the instructions on that page to create your codespace and then get started authoring diagrams.
-2. PreFigure may be installed locally as a Python package following the [instructions given below.](#Local Installation).
+2. PreFigure may be installed locally as a Python package following the instructions in the **Local Installation** section below.

 ## Local Installation